-- To modify an existing user, refer to the "Modifying an Existing Oracle Software Owner User" section on page 2-15. - To create a user, refer to the following section.
+- To modify an existing user, refer to Section 2.4.5.2.9, "Modifying an Existing Oracle Software Owner User". - To create a user, refer to the following section.

 Note: If necessary, contact your system administrator before using or modifying an existing user.